- Number of scholarships: 2 scholarships available for students from either India, Malaysia or Thailand

 - Duration: One year MSc study

-In partnership with the British Council and the GREAT Britain Campaign, The University of Strathclyde, Faculty of Engineering is offering 3 scholarships to students in India, Malaysia and Thailand applying for postgraduate courses in the areas of environmental sciences and climate change.
+In partnership with the British Council and the GREAT Britain Campaign, The University of Strathclyde, Faculty of Engineering is offering 2 scholarships to students from either India, Malaysia and Thailand applying for postgraduate courses starting in January 2024 in the areas of environmental sciences and climate change.

 The GREAT Scholarships 2023 programme, launched by the British Council together with 49 UK universities, supports postgraduate students from Bangladesh, China, Egypt, Ghana, Kenya, India, Indonesia, Malaysia, Mexico, Nigeria, Pakistan, Thailand, Turkey and Vietnam to access world-class UK higher education opportunities.

-The scholarship programme offers financial support of a minimum of £10,000 to students pursuing specific one-year postgraduate courses within the Faculty of Engineering at Strathclyde.
+The scholarship programme offers financial support of a minimum of £10,000 to students pursuing specific one-year postgraduate courses starting in January 2024 within the Faculty of Engineering at Strathclyde.

 Please note that applicants should be passport holders of India, Malaysia or Thailand.